v7b1/vb_UGens/README.md

+## Installing

+Go to the [release page](https://github.com/v7b1/vb_UGens/releases) , download the appropriate binaries for your OS and unpack the files  into your SC extensions folder.
+(Re-)start SuperCollider or recompile  the class library.

 ## Building

 For building this collection of UGens/plugins you need the SuperCollider sources.
 Get them from here https://github.com/supercollider/supercollider.
 You don't need to compile them, though!